Tauzun/midori-web-/README.md

 </p>
 </div>

-This Midori renovation is based in Wexond.
+This Midori renovation uses Wexond as a base but little by little it will be integrating many new innovations, thanks to Mert Gör.